MikeVasmer/mikevasmer.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I started a new position at Inria Paris! 💼 🇫🇷
+I started a new position at Inria Paris 💼 🇫🇷